Kooboo/Json/README-EN.md

 ## Why KoobooJson?
 - **KoobooJson is a small, self-contained & high performance json serialization tool**

-KoobooJson contains just enough features with focus on performance.
+KoobooJson contains just enough features and focus on performance.
 Its code structure is very clear that you may continue with your own customized development.

 ## Difference between KoobooJson and Newtonsoft.
 Json (Json.Net)?
 - **Performance and binary size**